A Brief History of Albertsons

 The San Antonio division was closed, with the San Antonio market and all the South Texas stores getting closed (the last one being Victoria's store in October 2002).
 Despite being the genesis of the Skaggs Albertsons base and the oldest of the market areas, it was facing a losing battle with H-E-B. They got cut, and all stores were closed, including all the stores in the South Texas area.
 The only ones to make it out alive were New Braunfels, Kerrville, and the Austin stores, which became part of the Dallas-Fort Worth division.

 Houston also was cut, along with suburbs including Lake Jackson and Conroe, which predated the main entry into Houston, were closed, as well as stores outside of Houston, including Beaumont.
 Most of the Houston stores, particularly the ones in Houston, were less than five years old.
 Many of the Houston stores were sold to Kroger (and quickly reopened), but a few were later reopened by Safeway (through their Randalls division) or H-E-B. The southern Louisiana stores briefly became part of the Florida division, but went back to the Dallas-Fort Worth division.
 Additionally, stores in the Bryan-College Station area were spared, which included two stores (and a third that opened in 2002).
+2002 also brought the one and only New Orleans Albertsons store in the chain; this was closed two years later when the chain left the area (see below).

 Mid-South was dismantled: the Seessel's stores were sold to Schnucks, which would shut them down and reopen them under their own name.
 Less than a decade later, these stores would be sold again to Kroger, which closed a third of them and reopened them under their name (they already had stores in Memphis).
 The Nashville stores were sold to Publix, and the Mississippi stores were sold to Brookshire Grocery Company.
 Many other stores were simply closed and were not changed to another division.

 Great Plains went just a week later: like the divisions in Texas, the division was gutted.
 Wichita was pulled out, putting Nebraska into Intermountain, and Oklahoma and northwest Arkansas into the Dallas-Fort Worth division, with the distribution center sold to Texas-based Fleming Companies (which would briefly continue to supply to Albertsons before Flemings' bankruptcy).
-Great Plains also lost the Springfield, Missouri market, which was sold to independent chain Price Cutter (though drug stores continued to exist in the city).
+Great Plains also lost the Springfield, Missouri market, which was sold to independent chain Price Cutter (though their drug stores continued to exist in the city).

-In 2003, Albertsons purchased five stores from Fleming Cos., including three Food4Less stores in Utah (one of which closed, but the other two were kept and ultimately rebranded as Super Saver) and two Rainbow stores in El Paso, which were converted to Albertsons.
-The two Rainbow stores were previously Smith's stores, which were sold to Fleming when Kroger pulled out of the El Paso market.
+Amid the closures, in 2002 a new store format called SuperSaver Foods premiered (named after a discount format operated by American Stores many years prior) toward a Hispanic clientele, featuring more general merchandise and foods meant to appeal to Hispanics, but the stores folded within a few years and were not heard from again, and in 2003, Albertsons purchased five stores from the bankrupt Fleming Cos., including three Food4Less stores in Utah (one of which closed, but the other two were kept and ultimately rebranded as Super Saver) and two Rainbow stores in El Paso, which were converted to Albertsons.
+The two Rainbow stores were previously Smith's stores, which were sold to Fleming when Kroger pulled out of the El Paso market two years prior.

 The company also started to make the dubious decision of creating combo stores with Albertsons and its drug stores.
 For Jewel-Osco, the integration to include the Osco drug merchandise began in the 1960s with initially side-by-side stores and their first integrated stores in 1983.
 While "Jewel-Osco" functionally replaced the regular Jewel name in common parlance, up until 2010, the stores had almost completely different operations with separate merchandising, employees, and budgets, just under one roof.
 In comparison, adding "Sav-on" or "Osco" to Albertsons stores (and later, other names like ACME and Shaw's) This meant many of the stores in the chain had "Sav-on" or "Osco" attached to their name, though many of the markets where this happened, particularly the Dallas-Fort Worth division or ACME division, only proved to be a money sink as Sav-on had no significance in the market, nor were there stand-alone Sav-on stores in the area.
 Unlike Jewel-Osco, the names were only an odd addition to the signage rather than an integrated rename, and the Florida division, which also had none of the drug stores, was not rebranded.
 That being said, there were a few markets where full drug store-within-a-stores were set up similarly to Jewel-Osco, but these were the exception, rather than the rule.